atomicdata-dev/atomic-data-docs/src/interoperability/ipfs.md

 ## Atomic Data and IPLD

-IPLD (not IPFS) stands for InterPlanetery Linked Data, but is not related to RDF.
+IPLD (not IPFS) stands for InterPlanetary Linked Data, but is not related to RDF.
 The scope seems fundamentally different from RDF, too, but I have to read more about this.
 TODO!